Amigo calls itself a mid-cost provider. What is the definition of mid-cost and what is the difference between mid-cost and high cost credit?

-With a flat APR of 49.9%, with no additional fees or costs, Amigo is well positioned within the mid-cost credit market.
+With a flat APR of 49.9%, with no additional fees or costs, Amigo Loans is well positioned within the mid-cost credit sector.

 Amigo’s rate also compares well to many mainstream credit cards, which often hide behind “headline rates”, which are only applicable to a proportion of customers, and even then, this headline APR can reach a significantly higher figure when factoring in late payment fees and administrative costs.

-Amigo fills the gap between mainstream and high cost credit markets providing an alternative for those who are locked out of traditional sources of finance.
+Amigo Loans fills the gap between mainstream and high cost credit sector providing an alternative for those who are locked out of traditional sources of finance.